learn-co-curriculum/dsc-classification-with-word-embeddings-codealong/README.md

 ## Introduction

-In this lesson, we'll use everything we've learned in this section to perform text classification using word embeddings!
+In this lesson, you'll use everything you've learned in this section to perform text classification using word embeddings!

 ## Objectives